Fighting for Two: COVID-19 and Pregnancy

 “I feel so lucky and blessed to have her home,” Donna says.
 “The staff at Hackensack were amazing.
 I’m just so grateful they didn’t give up on me.
 They fought for me to be alive, and they took care of my daughter so well.”

 With her recovery nearly complete, and happily immersed in caring for her children—three of whom are ages 2 and younger—Donna considers her COVID-19 experience a wake-up call to gain important perspective.
 She now views everyday chaos with fresh eyes.

 “When I called my husband after waking up in the hospital and heard the kids screaming in the background, those were the best sounds I could ever hear,” she recalls.
 “I promised myself I would never feel the same frustration with it.
 I’m just enjoying my kids and every moment.”

-- Meet our sources: Abdulla Al-Khan, M.D. and Michele Donato, M.D.
+- Meet your sources: Abdulla Al-Khan, M.D., and Michele Donato, M.D.